 Mathematics Placement Information

-For students who matriculated on or after August 2016, refer to this link for math placement information.
+For students who matriculated on or after August 2016, refer to our Placement Exams page for math placement information.

 For students who matriculated before Fall 2016, please refer to the following placement information.

 Show placement info for students enrolled before Fall 2016

 Options for retaking placement exams:

 A student who has not yet matriculated may attempt to place out of MATH 100 by scheduling with the Registrar’s office to take the placement test given the day before the first day of classes.
 After matriculating, a student may attempt to exempt MATH 100 by arranging with the Math Department Chairperson to take the competency exam on the second day of classes in the student's second or third semester.